Jieba

 Jieba (戒疤) is an ordination practice where ritual burn scars are received by Buddhist monks of traditions within Chinese Buddhism such as Pure Land and Chan Buddhism, including some specific temples such as that of Shaolin monks.
 This practice is part of the ceremony for receiving the bodhisattva vows as fully ordained monastics.

 Procedure

 One method of creating the marks is achieved by placing an incense-like stick of Artemisia vulgaris called a moxa onto the top of the head and burning the moxa for several minutes, causing moxibustion burns on the scalp, a process that creates the scars.
 Moxa is used over regular incense to lessen the pain that is caused by the scarring process.
-The practice is potentially dangerous, and can result in temporary injury including infection, blood poisoning, impaired eye sight, and swelling, as well as potentially permanent injuries including blindness.
+The practice is potentially dangerous, and can result in temporary injury including infection, blood poisoning, impaired eyesight, and swelling, as well as potentially permanent injuries including blindness.

 Religious significance

 The number of jieba scars that a monk will receive ranges from three to twelve, though historically as many as eighteen have been used.
 The meaning of the jieba varies, with some definitions being refuge in the three jewels, or alternatively symbolizing the three Buddhist characteristics of discipline, concentration, and wisdom, especially when these marks are made in multiples of three.

 The justification for the jieba ceremony is often taken from sutras, including the sixteenth precept of the Fanwang jing which discusses Bodhisattva renunciation practices that include "the burning of one's body" as being an ultimate act in the quest for enlightenment, and that if one is not prepared to follow these practices then they cannot become a monk.

 Laypeople will sometimes receive jieba on their forearms after taking the Bodhisattva Precepts as a sign of sacrifice and dedication during a Buddhist initiation ritual.